xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

 consensus-based RAFT protocol.

-The operations for storing and retrieving cluster state information are now much less expensive from an ArangoDB cluster node perspective, which in turn allows for faster cluster operations that need to fetch or update the overall cluster state.
+The operations for storing and retrieving cluster state information are now much less expensive from an AvocadoDB cluster node perspective, which in turn allows for faster cluster operations that need to fetch or update the overall cluster state.

 `_from` and `_to` attributes of edges are updatable and usable in indexes
 -------------------------------------------------------------------------

-In ArangoDB prior to 3.0 the attributes `_from` and `_to` of edges were treated specially when loading or storing edges.
+In AvocadoDB prior to 3.0 the attributes `_from` and `_to` of edges were treated specially when loading or storing edges.
 That special handling led to these attributes being not as flexible as regular document attributes.
 For example, the `_from` and `_to` attribute values of an existing edge could not be updated once the edge was